Culinary arts instructor honored as Educator of Excellence

 Other honors that Wagner has received throughout his career include the Sysco Corporation Secondary Educator of the Year Award in 2019, the Carnegie Science Award for Secondary Education in 2018 and the Family, Career and Community Leaders of America Adviser of the Year Award.

-Wagner said he takes pride in the fact that he has worked diligently over the years building and strengthening connections with people.
+Wagner said he takes pride in the fact that he has worked diligently over the years building and strengthening connections with people through social media and other networking outlets.

 “All of the networking initiatives that have been done within the culinary arts program ultimately has to do directly with providing solid outcomes for the students,” he said.
 “Networking is about connecting, it’s about internships and job shadowing, it’s about being given opportunities to work with businesses and individuals in the industry, and working with top chefs across the world, in-person or virtually.